Acornsgrow/hitnmiss/README.md

 The standard repository module, `Hitnmiss::Repository`, fits the most common caching use case, the "Expiration Model".
 The "Expiration Model" is a caching model where a value gets cached with an associated expiration and when that expiration is reached that value is no longer cached.
+This affects the app behavior by having it pay the caching cost when it tries to get a value and it has expired.
 The following is an example of creating a `MostRecentPrice` cache repository for the "Expiration Model".

 ```ruby
 class MostRecentPrice